bcgov/smk-cli/docs/edit-layer.md

 ![Expanded Attribute](attribute-tile-expanded.png)

 To modify the title, click once on the Title text box and enter your new title to display.
-By default, SMK will determine a Human-readable title by converting the name of the attribute, but as this may not be correct it's recommended to review your attribute titles and adjust any that may be incorrect.
+By default, SMK-CLI will determine a human-readable title by converting the name of the attribute, but as this may not be correct it's recommended to review your attribute titles and adjust any that may be incorrect.

 Once you have finished modifying the attribute configurations, click once on the tile header to close the expanded tile.